codaamok/PSBusinessTime/docs/New-BusinessTimeSpan.md

 ## PARAMETERS

-### -StartDate
+### -Start
 The datetime object to start calculating the elapsed time from.
-It must be an older datetime than -EndDate.
+It must be an older datetime than -End.

 ```yaml
 Type: DateTime